crofty/endlessrotationbrowser/README.md

 # Endless Rotation Browser

 NOTE: This was very quickly hacked together for the [Sproutcore Demo App Hackathon](http://demohackathon.strobeapp.com/).
-I've only tested it in Chrome.

 This example app allows you to browse data pulled from the [Endless Rotation](http://endlessrotation.com/) API.
 When the page first loads, you are shown the top 10 most charted tracks over the last 5 days.
 You can then start exploring the dataset by clicking on the track names or the nodes in the graph.